bcentner/stream-finder/readme.md

 # StreamFinder - Universal Streaming Search

 StreamFinder is a modern web application that helps users find where to watch their favorite movies and TV shows across various streaming platforms.
-Built with Flask, it provides a sleek, user-friendly interface to search and discover streaming availability.
+Built with Flask and vue.js, it provides a sleek, user-friendly interface to search and discover streaming availability.

 ## Features